poiyomi/PoiyomiDocs/docs/modifiers/global-themes.md

 # Material Properties

-The following below are the properties that are available in Global Themes, and will be  You can have a maximum of 4 Theme Colors, per Material.
+The following below are the properties that are available in Global Themes.
+You can have a maximum of 4 Theme Colors, per Material.

 :::info Documentation Info
 Each of the 4 Global Themes (0, 1, 2, 3) have the following unique options listed below.
 They are independent of each other, and are selected across the shader based on the identifying Theme Color slot.